University Catalog 2024-2025

 and General Chemistry Laboratory I for Students in Chemical Sciences

-Select one of the following Physics courses: 14
+Select one of the following two options for the Physics requirement:4

 University Physics I